flocasts/flo-scss/site/docs/components/skeletons.md

 Skeletons are applied to all `<img>` elements by default, because these register as "empty" while they are loading.

-In addition, there are also skeleton elements with predetermined heights and widths for h1's (using `.h1-skeleton`), descriptions (using `.p-skeleton`), and hero images (using `.hero-skeleton`).
+In addition, there are also skeleton elements with predetermined heights and widths for h1's (using `.h1-skeleton`) and descriptions (using `.p-skeleton`).
 We can add more as needed.

 You could make a skeleton for any element using the `.skeleton` class (to get the animation) and then manually declaring the height and width.